 Minecraft, although it’s considered to be one of the more “lightweight” games in terms of its performance requirements, can still fail to start on some systems that simply don’t match the minimum criteria.

-If you are playing on a very old PC or a laptop, it could be the reason the game is not starting, especially if it’s modded and uses more resource-heavy texture packs and features that are just very demanding for the system.
+If you are playing on a highly antiquated PC or a laptop, it could be the reason the game is not starting, especially if it’s modded and uses more resource-intensive texture packs and features that are just exceedingly demanding for the system.

-In such a case, there aren’t many things you can do besides upgrading your system.
-If the game does launch but crashes due to performance issues, you can lower the quality settings to the bare minimum.
+In such a scenario, there aren’t many options you can do besides upgrading your system.
+If the game does launch but crashes due to performance problems, you can lower the quality settings to the bare minimum.

 Conclusion